• Skip to primary navigation

 After the completion of labour, the vast majority of islanders decided to stay and seek residence in Panama which explains why certain regions speak creole along with the similarities in a number of cuisines.

-I thought I would give my lovely readers some insight into the history of Panama and how it links into the Caribbean although it is geographically separate by location.
+I thought I would give my lovely readers a brief insight into the history of Panama and how it links the Caribbean although it is geographically separate by location.

 What is chicheme?